SwissTPH/Research_IT_doc/chromote_and_gtsave_debug.md

   out
 }

-# apply wrapping and save as tex (add more files if needed):
+# apply wrapping function and save as tex (add more files if needed):
 Table1 <- make_wrapped(Table1)

-# make sure the "PDF" folder exists
+# make sure the output "PDF" folder exists
 dir.create("PDF", showWarnings = FALSE, recursive = TRUE)

 # save as tex (add more files if needed)